 Should you spay a female rabbit?
-Benefits, best age and what to expect
+Benefits, age guidance and what to expect

 If you are still deciding between a male and a female rabbit, our guide on male or female: which rabbit to choose covers the behavioral and health differences in detail.